Hydrosols - Use and Properties

 Taking the Waters…

-The famous Carmelite Water was made by nuns and monks, using lemon balm, cloves, coriander, angelica, orange peel and some sort of alcoholic grape juice (which developed a niche market all of its own...) .
-This was tremendously popular for a century, before Napoleon outlawed the church selling it in 1810 -1830.
-However, it wasn’t the distillate Napoleon disapproved of, as he relied on herb distillations himself, for his various skin complaints.
-He was diagnosed with ‘neuro-dermatitis’ which affected most of his skin and was only soothed by lying in a bath of hydrosol with oat hay for hours.
+The famous Carmelite Water was made by nuns and monks, using a variation of: lemon balm, cloves, coriander, angelica, orange peel and an alcoholic grape juice (which developed a niche market all of its own...) .
+This was tremendously popular for over a century, until 1810, it was banned by Napoleon.
+However, it was the high prices being charged for it that he objected to, he personally used the herb distillations daily.
+He suffered with ‘neuro-dermatitis’ which affected most of his skin and was only soothed by lying in a bath of hydrosol for hours.

 The Modern Take - The process is now well established and plants, roots and barks all produce popular hydrosols.
-More delicate plants, like Evening Primrose flower, need steam to lift out the precious constituents, whilst more fibrous plants, only do so when steeped in water.
-As different properties are extracted from each, knowing your plant is important.
+More delicate plants, like the tissue-like Evening Primrose petals, need steam to lift out the precious constituents, whilst more fibrous plants, only release theirs when steeped in water.
+As different properties are extracted in each method, knowing your plant is important.

-Hydrosol or Essential Oil - Hydrosols differ from essential oils in that they contain the hydrophilic (water loving) properties missing in essential oils, but have fewer lipophilic (oil loving) properties.
-When the water has taken up all the oil it can dissolve, the oil will begin to separate out on the surface.
+Hydrosol or Essential Oil - Hydrosols differ from essential oils in that they are much less concentrated.
+The distilled water contains the hydrophilic (water loving) properties that are not in essential oils.
+But the hydrosol has only a small amount of constituents that are lipophilic (oil loving).
+When the water is saturated in all the oil it can dissolve, the oil then begins to separate out and sit on the surface.
 This is the part collected for essential oils.
-These parts of the plant contain different chemical properties than those that were dissolved and are far more concentrated.
-Many of these chemicals are only needed in tiny amounts to work effectively.
-Hydrosols work well as their hydrophilic tendency makes it easier for skin to tolerate their potent, but gentle properties.
+Many of these plant chemicals are only needed in small amounts to work effectively in a daily routine.
+Hydrosols are well-tolerated by skin and their potent, but gentle properties work well, especially on sensitive skin, with a tendency to react to both oily and alkaline products.

 Keeping Hydrosols Fresh.

-It would be hard to bottle fresher than we do - we pick our plants at the optimum time, including the best time of each day, to optimise the constituents.
-Drying depends on a particular plant’s requirements: we don’t use a dehydrator, we put the flowers in wooden, slated boxes, open to the warm summer air.
-As soon as a box-full is ready to be distilled, it is weighted, prepared and then dunked.
-Borage can be bottled ten hours after being picked.
-There is minimum time for moulds to grow and precious constituents to deteriorated.
+It would be hard to bottle fresher than we do - we pick our plants at the optimum time, when the plant contains the maximum levels of useful constituents.
+Drying depends on individual plants: we don’t use a dehydrator, we put the flowers on slated shelves, open to gentle, warm air.
+As soon as they are dried, they are weighted, prepared, dunked, steamed and bottled on the same day.
+Something delicate like borage or evening primrose can be bottled forty-eight hours after being picked, whilst others, like lavender, can take over a week.
+There is a careful balance between between ensuring they are thoroughly dried (to eliminate moulds) and retaining precious constituents.

 All our crops are grown pesticide and GMC-free.
 GMO-free, but not certified.
-Vegan: Yes Animal Testing: Not animal tested Country of Origin: Isle of Man
+Vegan: Yes Animal Testing: No Country of Origin: Isle of Man

 We produce hydrosols for use on the skin - before consuming hydrosols for any therapeutic purpose, please consult a physician.

-Our Hydrosols - their properties and use on skin-types
+Our Hydrosols - their properties and recommended skin-types

 Borage: INCI Borago officinalis L. flower Boraginaceae family.